 A diagnosis of rejection (T-cell-mediated, antibody-mediated or both) and its qualification as active or chronic active requires assessment of the degree and extent of inflammation and scarring in a range of microanatomical compartments.
 As a minimum, the report should record the presence of inflammation within glomeruli, tubules, interstitium (scarred and non-scarred), peritubular capillaries and arteries; and the presence of features of chronicity such as: double contours along glomerular capillary walls, tubular atrophy, interstitial fibrosis and arterial intimal thickening.
 The use of an internationally accepted and up-to-date classification such as the Banff Classification for Allograft Pathology is recommended.
 The Banff classification relies on a self-organising group creating consensus opinion.
 However, it should be noted that not all of the opinions reached by consensus are based on strong evidence.
-There is variable intra-and inter-observer reproducibility within Banff lesion scores, with some being good but many being moderate or poor.
-Banff classification.
+There is variable intraand inter-observer reproducibility within Banff lesion scores, with some being good but many being moderate or poor.
+Banff diagnostic categories and Banff lesion scores are summarised in a reference guide to the Banff classification.